-Mosquitoes mostly approach in the summer season but they can be found year-round.
-They usually prefer warm, humid weather and so the consequences are they often found around still water.
+Mosquitoes mostly approach in the summer, but they can be found year-round.
+However, they usually prefer warm, humid weather, so they are often seen around still water.

 Mosquitoes live by sucking on the blood of humans.
 And able to spread diseases like malaria, yellow fever, the Zika virus, and the West Nile virus.

-They can easily come into the home through windows, cracks, and holes, and other openings too.
+They can quickly enter the home through windows, cracks, holes, and other openings.

-Like mosquitoes, flies can also enter your house through windows, holes, cracks, they can also bread in things like rotten food, garbage, and manure.
+Like mosquitoes, flies can enter your house through windows, holes, and cracks and eat rotten food, garbage, and manure.

-Flies mature just in a few days, so you may have flies infestation just in a short period.
-The worst part of having a fly infestation is they transmit diseases like diarrhea, typhoid fever, cholera, and can also cause eye infections like trachoma.
+Flies mature just in a few days, so that you may have flies infestation just in a short period.
+However, the worst part of having a fly infestation is they transmit diseases like diarrhea, typhoid fever, and cholera and can also cause eye infections like trachoma.

 5. Bed Bugs

 Bed bugs are small, oval-shaped, brownish insects that live on human blood and animal.
-Adult bed bugs are kind of flat which can swell up by sucking on human blood and become reddish.
-Bed bugs can scroll on floors, walls, and ceiling but they don’t fly.
+Adult bed bugs are flat that can swell up by sucking on human blood and become reddish.
+Bed bugs can scroll on floors, walls, and ceilings but don't fly.

-Bed bugs can scroll on floors, walls, and ceiling but they don’t fly.
+Bed bugs can scroll on floors, walls, and ceilings but don't fly.
 The female tendency of bed bugs may lay a hundred eggs.
 The maturity state of immature bugs depends on the blood they take.

 They often result in itchy red spots.
-Generally, the spots are exposed on areas like the neck, face, and hands.
+Generally, the locations are exposed on areas like the neck, face, and hands.

 Most people use pesticides to get rid of pests.
-But pesticides are combined with highly dangerous chemicals, also known as chemical compounds.
-Chemicals that are used in pesticides may affect crops and carry diseases such as malaria and typhus.
-Some of the chemicals which are present in pesticides can also cause serious health issues like cancer, and tumors.
+But pesticides are combined with hazardous chemicals, also known as chemical compounds.
+Pesticide chemicals may affect crops and carry diseases such as malaria and typhus.
+Some pesticide chemicals can also cause serious health issues like cancer and tumors.

 Schedules are used to define the dangerousness of the pesticide chemicals.
-They take into account things like how toxic the chemical substance is, and how it will be used, and what form it will take (for example powder, liquid, or spray).
+They consider how toxic the chemical substance is, how it will be used, and what form it will take (for example, powder, liquid, or spray).

 Pesticides include either unscheduled or into schedules 5, 6, or 7.
-Each schedule has a warning, which appears on the label.
+Each plan has a warning, which appears on the label.

 some may display